 The Powderheadz.com team thinks that this one of the best snowboarding goggles out there.

 This pair of goggles is not too hot and not too cold, they’re just right.
-The Smith I/O 7 is the improved middle choice in the stellar Smith I/O series (Smith I/Os, Smith I/O or Smith I/O7, and Smith I/OX) designed to fit medium to large sized faces.
+The Smith I/O MAG is the improved middle choice in the stellar Smith I/O series (Smith I/O, Smith I/O MAG, Smith I/O MAG XL, and the Smith I/O 4D) designed to fit medium to large sized faces.
+The ChromaPop™ lenses offer a wider range of lighting conditions and field of viewthan the avergage pair of goggles.
 The lens is super easy to swap out with just a lift and twist of a single metal lever.

 And the best part?
 For people like us who somehow destroy their lenses by the end of the season, the Smith I/O 7 comes with a replacement pair.
 Depending on which type you choose, it comes with either a bright light or low light performance mirror lens.

 Old school players to new school fools, ‘Kast keep it jumpin like kangaroos.
 The Spy Legacy Goggles go back to basics with a retro strap but update the look with a huge spherical lens that keeps your style out there and your vision clear with its Happy™ Lens Tech – scientifically designed to boost mood and alertness.
 It’s Fingerprint-free Lock Steady™ 2 quick-change system lets you change lenses with a slide of a lever.

 That also means it comes with two interchangeable lenses. dope!

 Outdoor Master Ski Goggles Pro come with a little bit of everything.
 It has a HD frameless spherical lens that offers clear optical performance with zero distortion and a larger field of view.
 Its in-house anti-fog coating helps prevent condensation for even more clarity.